 Those articles show you how to sign up for web hosting, but provide zero help when it comes to actually teaching you how to start a successful blog.

-The biggest mistake that almost all new bloggers make is trying to start a blog with a traditional web host and not getting the "blogging" help and support they need.
+The biggest mistake that almost all new bloggers make is trying to start a blog with a traditional web host and not getting the “how to blog” training, help, and support they need.

 Don’t get me wrong… BlueHost is excellent at what they do – web hosting.
 But, trying to start a blog with a web host is like buying the shell of a house.
 You’re going to have to build all the walls and install the plumbing yourself!